 Freelancers and self-employed sole traders starting a business, UK

-Freelancers in the UK are also classed as sole traders.
+Freelancers in the UK are also sole traders.
 To work as a freelancer in the UK, all you need to do is to register as self-employed to make sure that you pay the right amounts of income tax and National Insurance.

 Foreign companies registered in the UK